Iowa State vs. DePaul College Basketball Predictions & Picks - December 1

 Iowa State Performance Insights

-- The Cyclones are outscoring opponents by 24.7 points per game with a +173 scoring differential overall.
-They put up 80.6 points per game (78th in college basketball) and allow 55.9 per outing (fourth in college basketball).
+- The Cyclones' +173 scoring differential (outscoring opponents by 24.7 points per game) is a result of scoring 80.6 points per game (78th in college basketball) while giving up 55.9 per outing (fourth in college basketball).

-- Iowa State wins the rebound battle by nine boards on average.
-It collects 35.1 rebounds per game, which ranks 109th in college basketball, while its opponents grab 26.1 per outing.
+- The 35.1 rebounds per game Iowa State averages rank 110th in college basketball, and are nine more than the 26.1 its opponents grab per outing.

-- The Cyclones rank 34th in college basketball by averaging 104.8 points per 100 possessions on offense, and defensively are fourth in college basketball, allowing 72.6 points per 100 possessions.
+- The Cyclones rank 34th in college basketball with 104.8 points scored per 100 possessions, and fourth in college basketball defensively with 72.6 points conceded per 100 possessions.

-- Iowa State has committed 7.8 fewer turnovers per game than its opponents, averaging 9.9 (52nd in college basketball play) while forcing 17.7 (sixth in college basketball).
+- Iowa State has committed 9.9 turnovers per game (52nd in college basketball action), 7.8 fewer than the 17.7 it forces on average (sixth in college basketball).

 DePaul Performance Insights

-- The Blue Demons put up 70 points per game (274th in college basketball) while allowing 75.2 per contest (266th in college basketball).
-They have a -31 scoring differential and have been outscored by 5.2 points per game.
+- The Blue Demons have a -31 scoring differential, falling short by 5.2 points per game.
+They're putting up 70 points per game, 274th in college basketball, and are giving up 75.2 per contest to rank 266th in college basketball.

-- DePaul falls short in the rebound battle by an average of 6.4 boards.
-It pulls down 27.8 rebounds per game (344th in college basketball) compared to its opponents' 34.2.
+- DePaul comes up short in the rebound battle by an average of 6.4 boards.
+It collects 27.8 rebounds per game (344th in college basketball) compared to its opponents' 34.2.

-- DePaul makes 7 three-pointers per game (219th in college basketball) at a 36.2% rate (86th in college basketball), compared to the 6.3 its opponents make, shooting 34.2% from beyond the arc.
+- DePaul knocks down 7 three-pointers per game (219th in college basketball) at a 36.2% rate (86th in college basketball), compared to the 6.3 its opponents make, shooting 34.2% from deep.

-- DePaul has committed 13.2 turnovers per game (267th in college basketball) while forcing 13 (124th in college basketball).
+- DePaul and its opponents have been mostly even in the turnover battle.
+The Blue Demons commit 13.2 per game (267th in college basketball) and force 13 (124th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.